jgat/tutorials/csse1001/time-complexity.md

     print i
 ```

 * If the function has two nested loops inside each other, and the "size" of each loop is roughly proportional to the size of the input, then it is __quadratic__.
-For example, both of these are quadratic.
+For example, both of these are quadratic:

 ```python
 for i in range(N):
     for j in range(N):
         do_something(i,j)
 ```

-or

 ```python
 for i in range(N):